An unforgettable stay with a local Family

 We work hard every day to improve our crops and love opening our home to visitors from around the world.
 We like sharing stories, trading recipes and enjoying the simple pleasures of good company and good food.

 Tourism is very new in our tiny valley but we are keeping things simple.
-Our hostel and camp site are private and exclusive and we eat with our guests as a family.
+Our hostel is private and exclusive and we try to eat with our guests as a family.
 It is our hope that every visitor to our farm leaves with a greater understanding of Peruvian family life and manages to experience something few tourists get to see.

-We first had guests in 2011 and since then lots has changed; we have enjoyed our guests' company tremendously but this year (2016) marks a big change for us.
-Tatiana and I (I'm Andrew by the way, nice to meet you) have taken the difficult decision to return to the UK with our daughter Maya who is now 8 years old.
-You can find out more about this in our 'housebook' PDF which may now be available on the website if I've finished it.
-However, it's business as usual and my lovely sister-in-law is now starting to take over the day-to-day bits and pieces around the house.
-We're delighted that the family will continue to receive guests and we know you'll have an amazing stay with us.
+We first had guests in 2009 and since then have welcomed people from around the world.
+2016 marked a big change for us.
+Tatiana and Andrew made the difficult decision to return to the UK with their daughter Maya who is now 8 years old.
+You can find out more about this in our 'housebook' PDF which should now be available on the website.
+However, it's business as usual and the family has stepped in to take over the day-to-day bits and pieces around the house.
+We're delighted that the family will continue to receive guests and we know you'll have an amazing stay with them.
 Below you can read a little bit about us all.

-That’s me.
-I’m in charge of the website, emails and communications with guests.
-I’m British originally but now have Peruvian nationality thanks to my beautiful wife Tatiana who I met back in 2001 on my first trip to Peru.
-I’m an ex high school French and Spanish teacher, newspaper editor, radio editor, Tefl teacher and did my university studies in Brighton, East Sussex.
+That's me.
+I'm in charge of the website, emails and communications with guests.
+I?'
+British originally but now have Peruvian nationality thanks to my beautiful wife Tatiana who I met back in 2001 on my first trip to Peru.
+I'm an ex high school French and Spanish teacher, newspaper editor, radio editor, Tefl teacher and did my university studies in Brighton, East Sussex.
 I occasionally missed the BBC and Cheddar Cheese whilst I was setting up Yellow River but apart from that I was fairly delighted to be living in such a beautiful corner of the world with my wonderful family.
-I am now sadly back in the UK with Tatiana and Maya as my superbly talented sister-in-law runs the house now.
+I am now sadly back in the UK with Tatiana and Maya but remain a point of contact for guests looking to booka stay in the house.

 My beautiful wife Tatiana was born in what is now my brother-in-law's dining room about 50 metres from where we live, so she's very local.
 Tatiana has lived all over Peru and survived six long winters with Andrew in the UK before deciding Peruvian sunshine was perhaps a better option.
 'Tati' as she is known, is a fabulous cook, loves to dance and was president of our local community for a number of years.
 She is an ace with a machete in the field.
 Champion tree-climber, Tatiana trained to be a primary teacher for special needs children and has worked in early years education in the UK.
 Her experience in Peru includes managing bars and restaurants and up until 2016 she pretty much ran our lovely hostel and made sure everyone was happy.